HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 * **Okihtcitaw**: Unique Ancient Era Sword unit, replacing the Warrior.
 Earns an additional 50% XP from Combat and heals an additional 5 HP when healing.
 * **Mekewap**: Unique Circus replacement.
 Requires an improved Pasture or Camp resource near the city, and provides +1 additional Food to the aforementioned improvements in return.
 After researching Navigation, Pastures and Camps in a city with a Mekewap will also provide an additional +2 Gold.

+## The Franks, led by Charlemagne
+* **The Iron Crown**: Upon conquering a city, gain an Inquisitor and a culture boost scaling with the number of cities you have conquered (150 on Standard per annexed/puppeted city, counted seperately). +2% Great Person generation rate in your Capital for every conquered city in your Empire.
+* **Lansquenet**: Unique Medieval Era Sword unit, replacing the Pikeman.
+Cheaper than the standard unit, the Lansquenet is cheaper to produce, and starts with both Formation promotions, making them a very effective anti-cavalry unit that can be mass produced.
+Additionally, this front-line unit obsoletes at Rifling and upgrades to a Rifleman, instead of a Lancer.
+* **Rathaus**: Unique Water Mill replacement.
+Unlike the Water Mill, this building is more expensive to buy or build, and does not grant any food bonuses.
+Instead, it grants additional Culture and Production, does not require a River, and removes extra unhappiness from annexed cities similar to a Courthouse.

 ## The Soviet Union, led by Stalin
 * **The Iron Curtain**: +3% Production in all cities for every World Wonder constructed in the capital.
 Gain a free Courthouse in conquered cities.
 Technologies are nearly impossible to be stolen from this civilization. -20% Golden Age Length and Great People generation rate after adopting any Industrial Era policy branch.
 * **KV-1**: Unique Atomic Era Armoured unit, replacing the Tank.
 This unit is faster, stronger and more resilient than the standard unit, featuring +1 Movement, +10 extra Combat Strength, and starts with the Cover I and II promotions.